 Income

-Income is recognised when a customer obtains control of the services in an amount that reflects the consideration to which the Company expects to be entitle.
+Income is recognised when a customer obtains control of the services in an amount that reflects the consideration to which the Company expects to be entitled.
 In addition, judgment is required in determining the timing of the transfer of control for revenue recognition - at a point in time or over time.

 Brokerage fees